 How to Plan for Your Home Purchase

-Home Buyer's FAQ's
+Home Buyer's FAQs

 Buying a home is a big commitment and one of the biggest financial investments most people will make throughout their lives.
-There are many things to consider before you decide to buy a house.
+There are many things to consider before deciding to buy a house.
 Do you have a steady job?
 Have you been employed for the past two or three years?
 Do you have a reliable income?
 Do you pay your bills on time?
 Do you have any long-term debt?
 Can you afford a mortgage, taxes, insurance, utilities, and other bills?
 All of these are questions to consider before purchasing a home.